 A leading asset finance provider has reported a record high in car refinancing over December and January.

-NLG Leasing revealed that over the two-month holiday period, it saw a 67 per cent rise in private and commercial motor vehicle loans, compared to the same period the year before.
+NLG Leasing told The Adviser that over the two-month holiday period, it saw a 67 per cent rise in private and commercial motor vehicle loans, compared to the same period the year before.

-Frank Crombie, director of aggregation services for NLG Leasing, told SME Adviser that the rise was due to greater consumer awareness of the loans on offer and the fact that more brokers are approaching clients about car finance.
+Frank Crombie, director of aggregation services for NLG Leasing, explained that the rise was due to greater consumer awareness of the loans on offer and the fact that more brokers are approaching clients about car finance.